 Next there are the autodeclare statements.
 They are comparable to the implicit statement in FORTRAN, but with more flexibility.
 In the C language there is no equivalent.
-If we specify all objects that FORM encounters which start with the character i and have not been declared previously, will be automatically declared to be an index.
+If we specify this means that all objects that FORM encounters that start with the character i and that have not been declared previously, will be automatically declared to be an index.
 And of course they will have the default dimension, because we did not specify a dimension.
-One is not restricted to a single character here.
+On is not restricted to a single character here.
 One could for instance make another statement